spielhuus/elektrophon/Mixer/README.md

 # Mixer

 When you start building your modular synthesizer you could mix the audio signals with some resistors as a passive mixer. but soon you will need a mixer for your modules.
-This is a very simple double mixer with 3 inputs each and a inverted and non-inverted output. each mixer is build with TL072 OPAMP.
-Ther first half of the opamp is a
+This is a very simple mixer with 4 channels.

-## building
+The mixer is build with TL072 OPAMP.
+Both stages of the opamp are setup as an inverting amplifier.
+There is also a LED driver for disaplying the activity on the fromt panel.

-## sample
+## BOM

 ## links